wren-lang/wren/doc/site/embedding/storing-c-data.markdown

     }

-When Wren calls this, we look at the class and method name to figure out which method its binding, and then return a pointer to the appropriate function.
+When Wren calls this, we look at the class and method name to figure out which method it's binding, and then return a pointer to the appropriate function.
 The foreign method for writing to the file is:

     :::c